 Ibanez TS-9 Tube Screamer

-Kirk Hammett, James Hetfield, Gary Moore, Mark Tremonti, Noel Gallagher, John Mayer and Stevie Ray Vaughan.
+Kirk Hammett, James Hetfield, Gary Moore, Mark Tremonti, Noel Gallagher, John Mayer, and Stevie Ray Vaughan.
 What all these guitarists have in common?
-They are all super cool obviously, but also – they all use or used the Ibanez Tube Screamer at some point of their careers.
+They are all super cool obviously, but also – they all use or they used the Ibanez Tube Screamer at some point in their careers.
 This is one of the most iconic pedals in the history of rock and roll, and as such surely deserves a spot on this list.

-- The Tube-Screamer follows the classic stomp-pedal design, and is encased in a die-case aluminium body that will probably last for decades.
+The Tube-Screamer follows the classic stomp-pedal design and is encased in a die-cast aluminum body that will probably last for decades.
 Everything about the pedal feels solid and well-built, including the knobs and the foot switch itself.

-- The TS9 is for players wanting a vintage sound from their guitars in the style of Stevie Ray Vaughan, or even some Led Zeppelin, because it’s not really a distortion but a boost pedal, which ads boost the signal at the front end which results in a very mid range-heavy “blues” tone.
-If you want thought, you can even pull out some Metallica sound from the period of “Ride the Lightning” and “Kill ‘Em All”, since this is the pedal those guys actually used on the album.
-But, if you indeed want to play modern-style music, you should probably look into the newer TS9DX Tube Screamer model which features that same vintage sound from TS9, but adds three more modes for some heavier stuff.
+The TS9 is for players wanting a vintage sound from their guitars in the style of Stevie Ray Vaughan, or even some Led Zeppelin, because it’s not really a distortion but a boost pedal, which adds boost to the signal at the front end, which results in a very mid range-heavy “blues” tone.
+If you want, you can even pull out some Metallica sound from the period of “Ride the Lightning” and “Kill ‘Em All”, since this is the pedal those guys actually used on the album.
+But, if you indeed want to play modern-style music, you should probably look into the newer TS9DX Tube Screamer model which features that same vintage sound from TS9 but adds three more modes for some heavier stuff.

 Who should buy the Ibanez TS-9